telehash/telehash.github.io/v3/README.md

 * [logo](../logo/) - for use to represent telehash mesh support in apps

 ### Implementations

+Each implementation provides a library API adapted to its platform or language but they all strive to offer similar functionality including handling hashnames, URIs, and packets (lob), higher level interfaces to create a mesh and links within it, and lower level tools for e3x, transports/pipes, managing keys, etc.  Refer to the [implementers guide](guides/implementers.md) for an overview of the typical methods and patterns.

 Experimental implementations are being actively developed at: